 While the stats may vary year to year, divorce among every demographic is very common.
-Many couples are quick to call it quits, even though divorce is supposed to be a last-ditch decision for those in a troubled marriage.
+In the U.S., over 40% of marriages end in divorce,

 Huffington Post cites communication problems as the number one reason marriages fail.
 Other factors that greatly impact a higher divorce rate include lack of commitment, finances, unmet expectations, and inability to resolve conflict.

-In the U.S., over 40% of marriages end in divorce, and while it can be extremely stressful for all involved, there are steps you should take to help ensure the process is beneficial to both parties.
+While divorce can be extremely stressful for all involved, there are steps you should take to help ensure the process is as smooth and low-conflict as possible for both parties.

 If you and your spouse have decided that a divorce is necessary, it’s tempting to just want it over with as quick as possible.
 Long, drawn-out divorce settlements aren’t fun for anyone and sometimes they can take months or even years.
 It’s important to remember that you can’t rush through a divorce, because you’ll be making very important life-altering decisions about your future.